h0ngcha0/liuhongchao.github.io/_posts/2018-12-17-living-and-working-in-sweden-as-engineers.md

 is often times under appreciated.
 In my opinion, equality is one of the most important reasons that makes living here a pleasant experience for expats.
 3. Employees are legally entitled for minimal of 25 days of [paid annual vacation](https://www.unionen.se/in-english/annual-vacation).
-In many cases it could be more depending on circumstances, e.g. my wife has 38 days of paid annual vacation.
+In many cases it could be much more depending on circumstances.
 Those vacation are not just on paper but are actually encouraged.

 One of the biggest living cost in Sweden is housing, so does in China.
 As a matter of fact, if you are looking to buy, the real estate price in some of the bigger Chinese cities where most of the tech giants are located has already exceeded Sweden, so it is